Focus on Pharmacology: Corticosteroids

 - Autoimmune disorders such as lupus, vasculitis, rheumatoid arthritis, Crohn’s disease; the medication essentially suppresses the immune system so the body doesn’t attack itself with such gusto.

-- Arthritis, to reduce inflammation and pain (check this)
+- Arthritis, to reduce inflammation and pain

 - Rashes including those from poison oak, ivy, sumac (uroshiol)